 Search strategy and selection criteria

 Database searches were conducted from inception to December 2017 in: The Cochrane Controlled Trials Register: The Cochrane Library, MEDLINE (OVID), EMBASE (OVID), PsycINFO (OVID), AMED (OVID), CINAHL (EBSCO), KoreaMed and ProQuest.
-Variations of the terms ‘palliative’, ‘aromatherapy’, ‘reflexology’ and ‘massage’ were used as search terms. (for example see Appendix 1).
+Variations of the terms ‘palliative’, ‘aromatherapy’, ‘reflexology’ and ‘massage’ were used as search terms.
+To ensure all relevant search terms were identified, MeSH and CINAHL subject headings were used to create the search term list for each database platform (for OVID example see Appendix 1).
 For any relevant studies we undertook backward and forward citation searching to identify any further studies and contacted authors of relevant studies to ask if they knew of any studies we had missed.
 An updated search was conducted in June 2018.

 Screening was undertaken in duplicate independently.
 One author (MA) screened all citations and other authors (BC/NK/SW) each screened one third.
 When the title and abstract appeared relevant or did not have sufficient information to inform exclusion, full-text papers were retrieved.
 Eligibility of papers was discussed with the screening authors.
 Any discrepancies in eligibility at screening and at full text were discussed for resolution by the wider review team (PS/KF).
 Reasons for exclusions of any studies were documented.